 The solar company, based in Xinyu, China, is issuing new shares to Heng Rui Xin Energy Co., which is owned by Xinyu State-owned Asset Management Co. and Hi-Tech Wealth Investment and Developing Co., LDK said yesterday in a statement.
 Heng Rui, which is buying the shares for 86 U.S. cents each, will own a 19.9 percent stake in LDK, according to the statement.

 Suntech Power Holdings Co.
-(STP), the world’s largest solar-panel maker, jumped 9.3 percent to 82 cents in the U.S., after slumping 8.5 percent last week.
-Trina Solar Ltd. (TSL) added 4.1 percent to $4.30 and Yingli Green Energy Holding Co. rallied 3 percent to a one-week high of $1.71.
+(STP:US), the world’s largest solar-panel maker, jumped 9.3 percent to 82 cents in the U.S., after slumping 8.5 percent last week.
+Trina Solar Ltd. (TSL:US) added 4.1 percent to $4.30 and Yingli Green Energy Holding Co. rallied 3 percent to a one-week high of $1.71.